ampretia/onvif-mqtt/README.md

 Once I knew there were events, _obviously_ the next thing was to bridge these to MQTT/Node-Red _etc._

 **Note, this is running on my own systems and doing what it needs to.
-There are a few rough edges - so treat this as  BETA rather than a PRODUCT**
+There are a few rough edges - so PRs are most welcome**

 ## Credits